anetacamo/anetacamo.github.io/cv.md

 #### Two company websites
 <p style="margin-top: 0;">
 Two websites I have been working on for two past years.
-Static pages Built on Jekyll, runned on GitHub, and data pulled around and generated with a help of liquid, custom features built by jQuerry, sass for managing styles.</p>
+Static pages built on Jekyll, runned on GitHub, and data pulled around and generated with a help of liquid, custom features built with jQuery, sass for managing styles.</p>
 #### <a href="https://www.praqma.com">Praqma.com</a>
 <h4 style="margin-top: 0"><a href="https://www.code-conf.com">Code-conf.com</a></h4>

 #### Freelance projects
 <p style="margin-top: 0;">
-Two projects I made for Prague, dealing with a fast growing prices of apartments and still, very unevenly distributed sallaries.
-I had a free hand to design and build the whole thing.
-The second one is still in process missing some texts, icons, responsivness and settings.
-Using my illustrations with <a href="/tagged/easterneuropification">post-socialistic architecture </a>, the landscape of my childhood.</p>
+A website about housin crisis in Prague, dealing with a fast growing prices of apartments and still, very unevenly distributed sallaries.
+I had a free hand to design and build the whole thing using my illustrations with <a href="/tagged/easterneuropification">post-socialistic architecture </a> the landscape of my childhood, hehe.</p>
 #### <a href="http://dostupnebydleni.soc.cas.cz/">Sustainable housing</a>

+#### This blog
+Built from scratch, liquid as a template language, local server ran in docker container, temporarily using GitHub domain.

 ### LANGUAGES